hybridgroup/cylon-octoblu/README.md

 }).start();
 ```

+## How to Connect

+First, you need to register a device on the Skynet network.
+You can do this with a curl command similar to this one:

+    curl -X POST -d "name=arduino&led=off" http://skynet.im/devices

+This will return the new registration information for the device, most importantly the `uuid` and `token`:

+    => {"name":"arduino","led":"off","uuid":"8220cff0-2939-11e3-88cd-0b8e5fdfd7d4","timestamp":1380481272431,"token":"1yw0nfc54okcsor2tfqqsuvnrcf2yb9","online":false,"_id":"524878f8cc12f0877f000003"}

 ## Documentation

 We're busy adding documentation to our web site at http://cylonjs.com/ please check there as we continue to work on Cylon.js

 Thank you!